Is Acupuncture For Anxiety Effective In The Treatment Of Anxiety Disorder?

 A growing body of research has begun to explore the effectiveness of acupuncture on anxiety.
 Acupuncture for anxiety is believed to work by relieving the discomfort associated with several physical and emotional ailments, especially chronic pain.
 There's emerging evidence that you can use acupuncture to improve overall well-being or for treating more specific symptoms like:

-According to traditional Chinese medicine, acupuncture can balance the flow of energy, known as 'qi' or 'chi,' which is believed to flow through specific pathways – known as meridians – across the body, this is why acupuncture for stress can be a good initial remedy.
+According to traditional Chinese medicine, acupuncture can balance the flow of energy, known as 'qi' or 'chi,' which is believed to flow through specific pathways – known as meridians – across the body.
+This is why acupuncture for stress can be a good initial remedy.

 In more modern medicine, on the other hand, many healthcare providers theorize that by applying pressure to certain points, acupuncture stimulates the parasympathetic nervous system (the part of the autonomic nervous system responsible for the relaxation response) and releases various natural chemicals and hormones to help lower pain or anxiety.
 This can counteract the effects of the other part of the autonomic nervous system—the sympathetic nervous system, which prompts the fight-or-flight response—reducing anxiety.

-Can acupuncture cure anxiety?
+Can acupuncture cure anxiety symptoms?

-While anxiety can work against the brain and body, research suggests that acupuncture can counteract that process to benefit your health and stress levels.
+While anxiety works against the brain and body, research suggests that acupuncture can counteract that process to benefit your health and stress levels.
 In a 2001 study in the Journal of Anesthesia and Analgesia, participants receiving auricular (ear) acupuncture experienced reduced preoperative anxiety compared to those receiving sham acupuncture.
 Specifically, the test measured anxiety and stress, blood pressure, heart rate, and electrodermal activity 30 minutes, 24 hours, and 48 hours after insertion of the auricular needles, which were left in for 48 hours.
 The study concluded that particular acupuncture insertion points are most effective (in this case, "relaxed" insertion points along with the ear).

 Scientific evidence continues to support the claim that acupuncture affects the nervous system in beneficial ways.
-In a meta-analysis of randomized controlled trials published in 2021, researchers found that acupuncture may reduce anxiety symptoms in people with generalized anxiety disorder (GAD).
+In a meta-analysis of randomized controlled trials published in 2021, researchers found that acupuncture may reduce anxiety symptoms in people with generalized anxiety disorder (GAD) and separation anxiety disorder.
 However, it may be important to note that much of the existing research on acupuncture for anxiety isn't always considered reliable because of poor design or because they have a small sample size (very few participants).
 This isn't to say that acupuncture is ineffective, but further randomized controlled trials need to be performed before conclusions are made on the effectiveness of acupuncture for anxiety.

 Go to a general practitioner or a mental health professional you trust and ask them for a recommendation regarding someone you can see for anxiety acupuncture.
-Like with any other doctor, or therapist, you’ll typically want to go to someone with reliable experience and positive reviews from other clients.
+Like with any other doctor or therapist, you’ll typically want to go to someone with reliable experience and positive reviews from other clients.
 A trusted practitioner may help you to find an expert in using acupuncture for the treatment of anxiety.

 If your doctor or therapist doesn't know anyone, you should at least try searching for an acupuncture practitioner online who has many good reviews and displays their credentials and licensure either on their website or in-office.